 Children transferring to secondary school will have a planned transition programme.
-The SENco from Swavesey Village College is invited to review meetings in Year 6, and additional visits to the college are arranged as appropriate.
+The SENDCO from the secondary school is invited to a review meeting in the Year 6, and additional visits to the secondary school are arranged as appropriate.

-Children entering Foundation Stage visit the school on a number of occasions prior to the beginning of the new school year, and school staff, including the SENco, visit pre-school settings.
+Children entering Foundation Stage visit the school on a number of occasions prior to the beginning of the new school year, and school staff, including the SENDCO, visit pre-school settings.
 Parents meet the teaching team and pass on information relevant to the development of their child.
-Pre -school providers involve the SENco and class teacher in review and transition meetings for children causing concern.
+Pre -school providers involve the SENDCO and class teacher in review and transition meetings for children causing concern.